Literary theory: History

 The practice of literary theory became a profession in the 20th century, but it has historical roots that run as far back as ancient Greece (Aristotle's Poetics is an often cited early example), ancient India (Bharata Muni's Natya Shastra), and ancient Rome (Longinus's On the Sublime).
-In medieval times, scholars in the Middle East (Al-Jahiz's al-Bayan wa-'l-tabyin and al-Hayawan, and ibn al-Mu'tazz's Kitab al-Badi) and Europe continued to produce works based on literary studies.
+In medieval times, scholars in the Middle East (Al-Jahiz's al-Bayan wa-'l-tabyin and al-Hayawan, and ibn al-Mu'tazz's Kitab al-Badi) and Europe built rules for poetry and rhetoric.
 The aesthetic theories of philosophers from ancient philosophy through the 18th and 19th centuries are important influences on current literary study.
 The theory and criticism of literature are tied to the history of literature.